micmejia/bible-dump/NKJV/Mark/Mark 6.md

 And they took up twelve baskets full of fragments and of the fish.

 ###### 44
-Now those who had eaten the loaves were [^h]about five thousand men. ## Jesus Walks on the Sea
+Now those who had eaten the loaves were about five thousand men. ## Jesus Walks on the Sea

 ###### 45
-Immediately He [^i]made His disciples get into the boat and go before Him to the other side, to Bethsaida, while He sent the multitude away.
+Immediately He made His disciples get into the boat and go before Him to the other side, to Bethsaida, while He sent the multitude away.

 ###### 46
 And when He had sent them away, He departed to the mountain to pray.